 34. Make Sure You Have a Fully Filled Out Google My Business Page

 Alex Bar, Third Temple Digital

-It is always a good a idea to add specific information about the hotel on Google Business Listing (pricing, bedrooms, stars).
+It is always a good idea to add specific information about the hotel on Google Business Listing (pricing, bedrooms, stars).
 Doing this increases the chance that your hotel will pop up in Google searches before the organic search results.
-A lot of people first check these suggestions because they usually provide the most basic info very prominently.
+A lot of people first check these suggestions because they usually provide the most basic information very prominently.